fjvallarino/monomer/docs/tutorials/08-themes.md

 the way you need, themes provide a couple of useful features:

 - They provide a quick way of switching the active theme on a given section of the application.
-This is especially useful for changing the color scheme.
+This is specially useful for changing the color scheme.
 - They allow customizing widgets that you may not have direct control over, such as the scrollbar of a textArea or the background color of a dialog.